jeremy-rifkin/wheatley-old-mirror/wiki_articles/asan.md

 ## General Advice

-Not all sanitizers can be combined, but when they can, use e.g.:
+Not all sanitizers can be combined, but when they can, use e.g.:<br>
 `-fsanitize=address,undefined` to combine them.
 Always compile with debug info to get line numbers, variable names, etc.